iamvs-2002/JAVA/Multithreading Concepts/Readme.md

 ## Non-Daemon Threads
 - The threads which are executed in the foreground are called Non-Daemon Threads.
-- eg.
-      * normal java application
+- eg. normal java application
-      * main thread etc.